 Finally: Your blog is your baby

 This goes right along with loving to blog rather than simply loving money.
 Your blog is your baby.
 Seriously, treat it like your offspring.
 Do whatever is in its best interest.
 Give it attention.
-Say nice things to it.
-Tend to it when its sick.
+Say nice things about it.
+Tend to it when it's sick.
 Pretend its only chance of living a full and productive life is YOU.

 Because, in so many ways, it's true.
 Your blog is YOUR blog, and it'll only be as successful as you make it.
 If you want a successful blog, you probably won't be writing an article a month and calling it good.
 You need to give it the attention it deserves if you expect recognition, attention and page views.

 Believe me, it makes a world of difference.

 What say you?
 What do you wish you knew before you started blogging?